 the United States and beyond.
 Two of the founders, Tasia Poinsatte and Helen Vernier, continue to co-direct the program with guidance and oversight from FCP.

-Tasia is a MA candidate in International Development at the University of Denver Josef Korbel School.
+Tasia holds a BA in international studies from American University and an MA in Global Finance, Trade and Economic Integration from the University of Denver Josef Korbel School.

 Helen Rhea Vernier

 Helen graduated from Lewis and Clark College in 2012 with a degree in religious studies.
-Her love of Jalapa and its people kept her engaged in the program and
+Her love of Jalapa and its people kept her engaged with Friendship City Projects and

 dedicated to serving Project FE students.
 This work reflects her lifelong goal of effecting change throughout the world through a focus on grassroots development.

 Helen received her MSc at SOAS in London and works as a Programs Coordinator at the Community Health Association of Mountain/Plains States (CHAMPS).

 Morelia runs all Project FE operations on the ground in Nicaragua.
 As our in-country coordinator, she liaises with local communities,